MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/dual-screen/dual-screen-info.md

 currentWindow.PropertyChanged += OnDualScreenInfoChanged;
 ```

-## Applying DualScreenInfo to your own layouts
+## Apply DualScreenInfo to your own layouts

 DualScreenInfo has a constructor that can take a layout and will
 give you information about the layout relative to the devices two
 screens.

 ```xaml